16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 10 feet |

 This ornamental tree works well with most indoor setups requiring house plants.
-Pick spots that are warm in the house but ensure to avoid direct sunlight that can cause leaf discoloration.
+It’s best to place it in a warm spot in the house but avoid direct sunlight, which can cause leaf discoloration.

 - Ornamental indoor plant